Top Cloud Based CRM Software Tools of 2026

 CONS

-- Expensive — typically suited for established mid-market and enterprise
+- Expensive, typically suited for established mid-market and enterprise

 - Report customization is complex

-- Support quality varies and premium support costs extra
+- Support quality varies, and premium support costs extra

-10. Zendesk Sell
+10. Zendesk SellÂ

 Zendesk Sell is a sales CRM built to integrate naturally with Zendesk’s industry-leading customer support platform.
-For B2B teams where sales and support are closely linked where a support ticket frequently affects a renewal or upsell, Zendesk Sell provides a unified customer record that both sales and support teams can act on.
+For B2B teams where sales and support are closely linked and a support ticket frequently affects a renewal or upsell, Zendesk Sell provides a unified customer record that both sales and support teams can act on.
 Its interface is clean and requires minimal training.

 Pricing: Sell Team $19 | Sell Growth $55 | Sell Professional $115 (per user/month)